 Martyn’s research publications can be found at the tab above, or on Google Scholar

-et al., 2017, Simultaneous monitoring of potassium, glucose and lactate during spreading depolarization in the injured human brain - Proof of principle of a novel real-time neurochemical analysis system, continuous online microdialysis, Journal of Cerebral Blood Flow and Metabolism, Vol:37, ISSN:0271-678X, Pages:1883-1895
+et al., 2017, Simultaneous monitoring of potassium, glucose and lactate during spreading depolarisation in the injured human brain - proof of principle of a novel real-time neurochemical analysis system, continuous online microdialysis (coMD), Journal of Cerebral Blood Flow and Metabolism, Vol:37, ISSN:1559-7016, Pages:1883-1895

 et al., 2016, Real-time detection of carboplatin using a microfluidic system, Analyst, Vol:141, ISSN:0003-2654, Pages:6270-6277